-However, for your project to be considered by the next AERIS scientific board meeting to be held the 26th October, it must be submitted no later than 08 october.
-If you cannot wait until this date, please do not hesitate to contact us directly at email@example.com.
+However, for your project to be considered by the next AERIS scientific board meeting, it must be submitted no later than the date below.
+If you cannot wait until this date, please do not hesitate to contact us directly at firstname.lastname@example.org.

 The objective of AERIS is to assist research requiring access to atmosphere data.
 To meet this need, AERIS provides the community with pooled human and hardware resources and a continuous open call for projects.

 - referencing or repatriation within AERIS of external data to complement existing data or enable new synergies

 - assistance with data processing and analysis (extraction, production of composite datasets, etc.)

 - development of extraction, visualization and analysis tools

 - systematic use of processing methods developed in the laboratory